 Common Attack Pattern Enumeration and Classification

 An attack of this type exploits a buffer overflow vulnerability in the handling of binary resources.
-Binary resources may includes music files like MP3, image files like JPEG files, and any other binary file.
+Binary resources may include music files like MP3, image files like JPEG files, and any other binary file.
 These attacks may pass unnoticed to the client machine through normal usage of files, such as a browser loading a seemingly innocent JPEG file.
-This can allow the attacker access to the execution stack and execute arbitrary code in the target process.
+This can allow the adversary access to the execution stack and execute arbitrary code in the target process.

 This attack pattern is a variant of standard buffer overflow attack using an unexpected vector (binary files) to wrap its attack and open up a new attack vector.
 The adversary is required to either directly serve the binary content to the victim, or place it in a locale like a MP3 sharing application for the victim to download.
 The adversary then is notified upon the download or otherwise locates the vulnerability opened up by the buffer overflow.

 This table shows the other attack patterns and high level categories that are related to this attack pattern.
 These relationships are defined as ChildOf and ParentOf, and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as CanFollow, PeerOf, and CanAlsoBe are defined to show similar attack patterns that the user may want to explore.